Conference Research Tests Adaptive Video and Quality Benchmarks

 One common problem facing encoding professionals is identifying when to switch between streams in an adaptive group.
 This paper, authored by Chao Chen, Sasi Inguva, and Anil Kokaram from YouTube/Google, presented a hybrid objective/subjective technique for identifying the appropriate data rate for switching stream resolutions.
 Though the experiment focused on the 4K/2K decision point using the VP9 codec, the technique can be used for any decision point and codec.

 Adaptive streaming involves a group of encoding configurations at various resolution and data rate pairs.
 At each data rate in the ladder, the player has to choose the appropriate resolution.
-Intuitively, it’s the resolution that delivers the highest quality at that data rate, as shown in Figure 1, and Google broke no new ground in sharing this observation.
+Intuitively, it’s the resolution that delivers the highest quality at that data rate, and Google broke no new ground in sharing this observation.

 As mentioned, Google’s focus was on the appropriate data rate to switch between 2K and 4K videos, and the short answer is that it’s between 4 Mbps and 5 Mbps when encoding with the VP9 codec.
 How Google got there is the interesting part.